riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

-In order to compute this, the client computes Q := H1(t) and blinds it as either P := r\*H1(t) or P := H1(t) + R, where r is a scalar or R is a group element chosen uniformly at random and kept secret to the client (`multiplicative or additive blinding').
+In order to compute this, the client computes Q := H1(t) and blinds it as either P := r\*H1(t) or P := H1(t) + R, where r is a scalar or R is a group element chosen uniformly at random and kept secret to the client (`multiplicative' or `additive blinding').
-The server then reveals k\*P for arbitrary choices of P (from which the client can take advantage of the algebraic structure to undo the multiplicative or additive blinding to complete the protocol); thus the server implements a static DH oracle.
+The server, given arbitrary P, then reveals k\*P (from which the client can take advantage of the algebraic structure to undo the multiplicative or additive blinding to complete the protocol); thus the server implements a static DH oracle.